 “Relax, Recharge and Reflect.
 Sometimes it’s OK to do nothing.” ~ Izey Victoria Odiase

 When was the last time you did NOTHING?
 I know!
 It’s a foreign concept for so many of us, but it’s a wonderful way to reset, especially when the busyness of life gets a bit overwhelming.
-Can you schedule in a little time this weekend to just go with the flow?
+Can you schedule in a little time this long weekend to just go with the flow?
 Even a 30-minute ‘do nothing’ break can be uplifting.

 Plus, we’re heading into summer holiday time, so when you take yours, why not practice truly chillin’ out and checkin’ in with friends, family and a simpler schedule?
 Let me know how it goes.